firasAltayeb/mini-flutter-projects/README.md

 # Mini_flutter_projects

-A number of miscellaneous projects that can be improved before releaseing to Apple/Google app stores.
+A bundle of projects used for teaching and learning Flutter

 ## Quiz App

-Is a simple quiz game where users have to answer 48 questions to win.
-Users get four attempts (represented by hearts).
-Answering a question correctly or incorrectly plays a corresponding audio clip.
-This project incorporates state management with Riverpod and the audioplayers packages.
+A quiz game with 48 questions to win, where users have four attempts (hearts).
+Correct or incorrect answers trigger corresponding audio clips.
+Built using Riverpod for state management and the audioplayers package.

 <table>
   <tr>